Hiking Cinque Terre: 2024 Trail Tips & Itinerary

 2024 Cinque Terre Trails: What’s Open and Closed?

-The most important thing to know here is that portions of the blue trail between Riomaggiore, Manarola, and Corniglia (the southern three villages) are completely closed off until 2024 for repairs and prevention of landslides.
+The most important thing to know here is that a portion of the blue trail between Manarola and Corniglia is completely closed off into 2025 for repairs and prevention of landslides.
+Only the first 950 feet are open from the Manarola side.

 There are also more challenging, less frequented trails that go up the mountain from each of the villages.